 - 1 tsp dijon mustard

-- 2 cloves of garlic, crushed or very finely minced
+- 2 cloves garlic crushed or very finely minced

 - 1 Tbsp red wine vinegar